 Codfish Point Trail is a 3.8 mile out and back trail located near Elka Park, New York that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking and snowshoeing and is accessible from April until October.
+The trail is primarily used for hiking and snowshoeing and is best used from April until October.

 Lovely hike/walk - not strenuous.
 It took us a little under 2 hrs.